What is Conservation?

 In the case of stained glass, no two objects are alike and each will undergo various and differing alterations.
 The internal and external faces of a panel (including its glass, lead and paint) do not have the same characteristics and withstand different environmental conditions.
 Panels are subject to physical and mechanical damages such as condensation, microorganisms, deposits, wind pressure, vandalism, and the list goes on…

-Prior to any intervention, the stained-glass object is studied and documented with causes of deterioration identified.
+Prior to any intervention, the stained-glass object is studied and documented, creating a condition report, with causes of deterioration identified.
 Once identified, the conservator can then create a proposed treatment plan which is approved by the object’s owner.
 It is only then that intervention on the object or its environment can be undergone.

 Various types of treatments include, but are not limited to: cleaning, consolidation of the glass, filling of gaps, the consolidation of the lead network, treatment of ferramenta and metalwork, or installation of a protective glazing system.

 All of this is done while upholding internationally recognized standards in conservation, such as those established by: the Corpus Vitrearum Medii Aevi (CVMA, 2004), the Charter of Venice (1964), the E.C.C.O.
 Professional Guidelines (1993/4), the Nara Document on Authenticity (1994), and the Burra Charter (2013).

 The conservator works on the object itself.
 They are a qualified specialist with specific training in conservation, allowing them to intervene with appropriate treatments and an internationally recognized code of ethics.
 Their work is a manual art/skill coupled with theoretical knowledge and training that allow them to assess a situation, act upon it and evaluate and understand the impacts of their intervention.